 - “Printemps Nécrophilique” (1936) sold for $16.3 million in 2022.

-Based on historical appreciation trends and Dalí’s continued market demand, experts speculate that if The Persistence of Memory were to hit the auction block, its final sale price could exceed $200 million.
-Even though The Persistence of Memory is not available for direct investment, its impact on the market plays a crucial role in increasing the value of Dalí’s other works.
-As his most well-known painting, it elevates the desirability of his other surrealist masterpieces, influencing their annual appreciation rates.
+Based on historical appreciation trends and Dalí’s continued market demand, experts speculate that if The Persistence of Memory ever hit the auction block, its final sale price could exceed $200 million.
+The painting is not available for direct investment, but its influence on the broader market is real.
+As his most recognized work, it elevates the desirability of his other surrealist masterpieces and drives their annual appreciation rates upward.

 - Similar period Dalí works (1928-1935), which have shown annual appreciation rates of 7-10%.